CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 “I joked with her after that race... you have had three PBs, now there was a PW.
 A Personal Worst.
 A sub-30 timing.
 We laughed about it.
 You don’t reach the top of Mt.
 Everest in one day.
 We know where we are going, there are levels to get there.
 We want her to be in the present, all the time,” he added.

 When Jyothi arrived at the HPC she was low on confidence and had significant scar tissue build up in her calf due to previous injuries, according to information provided by the centre.
-Hillier then had a team with her, including a physio and strength and conditioning coach.
+Hillier then had a team setup to work with her - a physiotherapist and strength and conditioning coach.
 They gradually went about getting her back to good shape.

 “The lockdown was tough.
 I had no facilities to train at.
 I didn’t know what was next, it was scary.”
 Jyothi, who started formal athletics training in 2015 at the Sports Authority of Andhra Pradesh’s centre of excellence, recalled.